yogawahyudi7/etl/README.md

    - Sample data generation for simulation

 2. **Real-time Processing** (`real-time-processing/`)
-   - Kafka consumer for stream processing
+   - Kafka consumer for product view stream processing
-   - Producer for sending data to Kafka
+   - Producer for sending product view events to Kafka
-   - Consumer for processing data and storing in PostgreSQL
+   - Real-time aggregation of product views in PostgreSQL
-   - SQL processing for real-time data analysis
+   - SQL processing for analytics on aggregated data

 3. **SQL Tasks** (`sql/`)
    - Database queries and optimizations